 - tomato-based foods, such as pizza and spaghetti sauces

-The problem may be lactose intolerance if trigger foods include dairy products such as milk, cheese, or ice cream—and not IBS.
-Individuals who experience cramping or bloating after eating dairy products should abstain for a period of two weeks to see if symptoms subside.
+If trigger foods include dairy products such as milk, cheese, or ice cream, the problem may be lactose intolerance, not IBS.
+People who have cramping or bloating after only eating dairy products should stop eating these foods for a period of two weeks to see if symptoms subside.
+If symptoms subside after avoiding dairy, speak with your doctor about the possibility of lactose intolerance.
+If other non-lactose foods in addition to dairy aggravate your symptoms, you are more likely to have IBS.

 While medications may provide relief in many cases, the preferred treatment for most people suffering from both acid reflux and IBS is lifestyle and dietary modification.
-In addition to avoiding the above foods, sufferers of both conditions may find relief by losing weight, quitting smoking, and learning stress reduction techniques such as deep breathing, exercise, or yoga.
+In addition to avoiding certain foods, people with IBS or GERD may find relief by losing weight, quitting smoking, and learning stress-reduction techniques such as deep breathing, exercise, or yoga.

-Antacids including Rolaids or Tums may be enough to relieve symptoms for those with occasional mild acid reflux.
+- Antacids may be enough to relieve symptoms for people with occasional mild acid reflux.